-Public comment open on Hurley docs’ “exposed/poisoned” word change at Wednesday board of managers meeting
+Public comment open on Hurley docs’ “exposed/poisoned” word change at today’s board of managers meeting

 “You know what else they deserve?
 The truth.
 Sanitizing the language about the violence that was done will not serve them,” Clark said.

-Clark’s book is scheduled to be launched locally at June 23 at Totem Books.
+Clark’s book is scheduled to be launched locally at June 23 at Tenacity Brewing.

 EVM Editor Jan Worth-Nelson can be reached at janworth1118@gmail.com.
 EVM staff writer Harold C. Ford contributed to this report, including in his April, 2018 article in the print edition of EVM, “The shape of water for Flint’s children.”